Inside (The Songs)

-Inside (The Songs) is a soundtrack album by American musical comedian Bo Burnham.
+Inside (The Songs) (shortened and stylized to INSIDE on streaming platforms) is a soundtrack album by American musical comedian Bo Burnham.
 Accompanying the film of the same name, each song was written, produced and edited by Burnham alone during the COVID-19 pandemic.
 Themes include mental health, the pandemic, and the internet.

 Inside (The Songs) reached the top ten in the United States, Canada, Denmark, Ireland, New Zealand, Norway, and the United Kingdom.
 It was the best-selling American comedy album of the year and was certified Gold in the United States.
 Additionally, a number of individual songs from the special charted.
-"All Eyes On Me" became the first comedy song to enter the Billboard Global 200 charts.
+"All Eyes on Me" became the first comedy song to enter the Billboard Global 200 charts.

 A deluxe edition featuring outtakes and instrumentals was released on June 3, 2022.
 It followed The Inside Outtakes, an hour-long compilation of unused material from Inside, including new songs and alternate versions of existing songs.